forceedge01/sql-data-mods/README.md

 - Decorated API BaseProvider Class - for advanced and easy integration with data modules.
 - DataRetriever class - Retrieve data in a robust way and make a solid foundation for your test framework quickly.
 - CLI commands to facilitate debugging.
+- Auto generation of data mod files with or without database support.

 CLI Commands:
 -------------